remy/remysharp.com/public/drafts/recreating-the-zx-spectrum-loader.md

 ## Collecting raw binary from images

-This part is competitively straight forward.
+This part is respectively straight forward.
 The image would be provided in two ways: a user would submit their own image, or we would use a stock image preloaded in the DOM.

 If I'm using the reloaded image in the DOM, I'd first need to extract the blob data for the image which has to actually go via a `canvas` element: